Four people at a meeting with laptops shaking hands

 Medicare, Blue Cross NC

-What Is the Blue to Blue Rule?
+What Is the Blue to Blue Rule at Blue Cross NC?

 When you choose a Blue Cross NC Medicare plan, you have the freedom to make changes to your plan without underwriting.
 In addition, members can switch supplement plans at designated times throughout the year.
 If you live in North Carolina, find out more about how our local Medicare agents can help you get the best Medicare plan for your needs.